 When he first took this assignment at the ATF, Tony was both nervous and excited.
 Training camp gave him a good foundation for going undercover, but nothing prepared him for the real thing.
 The day-to-day stress of running with criminals has taken its toll.
 After the first few months of working undercover, the excitement had waned, but now that the operation was nearing its finale, the danger is reaching a fevered pitch.
 Today, "Jose" is to sell $100,000 worth of firearms to a Mexican cartel.

-Tony’s partner, Fernando, is hogging the bathroom as usual.
-Tony is pumped about ending his “roommate” status with his partner.
-He has always been amazed by Fernando’s vast array of hair and skin products.
+Tony's partner, Fernando, is hogging the bathroom as usual.
+Tony's pumped about losing "roommate" status with Fernando; he's always been amazed by the man's vast array of hair and skin products.
 How good do you need to look while busting baddies?
-The guy had one entire suitcase devoted to his favorite soaps, mud masks and exfoliating lotions.
+The guy had one entire suitcase devoted to his favorite soaps, mud masks, and exfoliating lotions.
 Tony was content with a bar of soap.

-“Hola.
-Nice to be able to use the bathroom for a change,” Tony says as Fernando exits the bathroom.
+"Hola.
+Nice to be able to use the bathroom for a change," Tony says as Fernando finally exits.